deepgram-devs/deepgram-demos-flux-streaming-transcription/README.md

 ## Documentation

-You can learn more about the Deepgram API at [developers.deepgram.com](https://developers.deepgram.com/docs).
+You can learn more about Deepgram APIs at [developers.deepgram.com](https://developers.deepgram.com/docs).

 ## Getting Help